 Download these three images.
 Inspect them and you will find that, despite having different pixels per inch values, each is exactly the same size (172 KB).

-Print the three files at a fixed size of 2.5″ wide, and they will be identical.
+Secondly, print the three files at a fixed size of 2.5″ wide.
+They will be identical.

 Thus, we can observe that the pixels per inch value has no relevance to the image’s resolution.
 Resolution is only used to dictate the image’s scale when printed to physical media.